 Despite what the title may imply, this role involves a lot more than soliciting money.
-“Fundraising is all about relationships,” says Dawn Rains, executive vice president, chief policy and strategy officer for the nonprofit Treehouse, which supports youth in foster care.
+“Fundraising is all about relationships,” says Dawn Rains, chief executive officer for the nonprofit Treehouse, which supports youth in foster care.
 “Donors are treated as partners in the work, as opposed to an ATM machine.
 Asking for money is probably only five percent of the job.”

 THE ART & SCIENCE OF FUNDRAISING